dsyer/nix-config/README.md

 $ ssh $HOST -p 2222
 ```

-You will need more memory, or some swap, if you want to hack on it.
+You might need more memory, or some swap, if you want to hack on it, especially if you want to enable a desktop.
 You might also need to increase the size of the disk:

 ```
-$ qemu resize disk.qcow +8G
+$ qemu-img resize disk.qcow +8G
 Image resized.
 ```